petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/liferay-service-environment-variables.md

 # Liferay Service Environment Variables

 The Liferay service has a [range of environment variables](#environoment-variables-reference) that are used to configure the service, its connection to other services, and the DXP installation itself.
-You can use DXP Cloud-specific environment variables, or you can define variables that override DXP [portal properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html).
+You can use Liferay Cloud-specific environment variables, or you can define variables that override DXP [portal properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html).

 ## Overriding Portal Properties